-Greece captures the imagination.
-Once you've experienced it from your charter boat, you are sure to be drawn back, for a new Greek Island experience.
-The climate here is suitable for sailing nine months of the year (March - November), so time is on your side.
-Discuss with us what each Greek sailing region has in store, then let us sort through the myriad of boat and operator oprtions, to present a personalised proposal that's simply perfect for you.
+Greece: it captures the sailor's imagination.
+Once you've experienced these ancient lands from your charter sailboat, you're sure to be drawn back for a new Greek Island experience.
+With regional variations east and west of the mainland there's sailing nine months of the year, so time is on your side.
+Discuss with us what each Greek sailing area has in store, let us sort through the myriad of boat and operator options, and we'll present a personalised proposal that's just right for you.

 With all the choices you have for chartering a boat in Greece, it's important to do research and take advice.
-At Sail Connections, we know Greek sailing well, and can tailor-make your yacht charter in Greece, whether it's your first bareboat or a seasoned visitor to this wonderful part of the sailing world.
+We know Greek sailing well, and our team is equipped to tailor-make your yacht charter, whether it's your first bareboat experience or you are a seasoned crew.

-In Greece you have a choice of five unique yacht chartering areas, all full of places of extreme beauty, numerous islands, beautiful sandy beaches, traditional harbours and small ports.
-Every place you sail in Greece is unique, every port of call different from the rest.
+In Greece you have a choice of five unique charter areas, all full of places of extreme beauty, numerous islands, beautiful sandy beaches, traditional harbours and small ports.
+Every place you sail in Greece is unique, every port of call is different from the rest.

-Here's a snapshot of wind and sailing conditions that generally prevail in the five main Grreek Island charter areas:
+Here's a snapshot of wind and sailing conditions that generally prevail in the five main Greek Island charter areas:

 The Saronic, Argolic and eastern coast of the Peloponnese is a well-protected cruising area that's ideal for relaxed sailing.
 Winds are normally gentle, averaging force 3 – 4 and usually from the north to northeast direction.
 In the Argolic Gulf, the summer wind is mostly from the southeast and blows at the average of force 3 - 5.
 During spring and autumn the winds are normally weaker, and blow from the south over the whole area.